Submission Archive and Evaluation Workflow for SISAP 2026

 After registering your team at TIRA, you can reach out to the organizers via the platform.
 After login, you can use the following direct link, or write a direct message to Maik.
 We will help you with the submission process.

-We look forward to your submissions!
-For questions, contact the organizing committee at sisap-2026-indexing-challenge@googlegroups.com.
+For questions about results or archival material, contact the organizing committee at sisap-2026-indexing-challenge@googlegroups.com.

 The SISAP 2026 Indexing Challenge Organizing Committee